jeremyvlegros/jeremyvlegros/docs/about_me.md

 The two interviews were distressing experiences, with common points :

   - what was asked of me was not in my qualifications nor in the job description
-- asking me to do the job of an IT technician full/part time while hiring me under another “lesser” job title
+  - asking me to do the job of an IT technician full/part time while hiring me under another job title, most likely less paid

 And were humiliating in their own ways :

-- in the first I was treated like a fool, and I only protested to my friend afterwards that I should have left
+  - in the first I was treated like a fool, but I didn't leave nor protest

   - in the second, I failed a practical test that I wasn’t aware nor even qualified for, followed by an oral interview, where I learned the truth about the job

 <h3 style="text-decoration: underline;font-variant: small-caps;color:#456;"> I chose to survive happy </h3>